Greeting Card Poet

 William Shakespeare, from Romeo and Juliet

 114.)
 A painter is an animal.
-Untamed and free to express his or her feelings and emotions.
+Untamed and free to express their feelings and emotions.

 115.)
 The human brain is a wonder.
 A flesh and blood computer that is more powerful than anything created by man.